kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson3_Using_Column_and_Table_Aliases.md

     e.FirstName,
     LastName,           -- Should be e.LastName
     e.BaseSalary,
-    DepartmentName      -- Should be d.DepartmentName
+    d.DepartmentName      -- Should be d.DepartmentName
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID;